 The potential impacts of climate change on markets are both complex and uncertain.
 As disclosed on page 19 of the Company's 2020 Annual Report on Form 10-K, Chevron is primarily in a commodities business that has a history of price volatility.
-Potential consumer use of substitutes to Chevron's products may impact our business.
+Potential consumer use of substitutes to Chevron's products that may be developed in the future may impact our business.

 We are focused on maintaining a strong balance sheet as well as maintaining prudent liquidity levels.
-Our policies and controls provide centralized governance over key enterprise processes, including banking, liquidity management, foreign exchange, credit risk, financing, and climate change-related risks and energytransition opportunities (see pages 30-31).
+Our policies and controls provide centralized governance over key enterprise processes, including banking, liquidity management, foreign exchange, credit risk, financing, and climate change-related risks and energy-transition opportunities (see pages 30-31).